semmlerino/CurveEditor/memory-bank/decisionLog.md

+[2025-04-12 00:00:39] - Centralized all CurveView hotkey logic (R, Y, S, D) through ShortcutManager for maintainability and user-friendliness.
+Direct key handling for these actions was removed from keyPressEvent.
+Only navigation keys remain handled directly.
+[2025-04-11 23:17:20] - Decided to consolidate all user-facing view-centering and zooming logic (including all offset calculations and UI triggers) into a single unified file (zoom_operations.py), updating all buttons, wrappers, and removing duplication across the codebase.
+Grid-specific and geometric centering (e.g., batch editing) will remain in their respective modules.
 [2025-04-11 15:48:18] - Removed 'Delete' shortcut entirely from 'Delete Selected' QAction in menu_bar.py.
 Rationale: Changing shortcut context did not resolve the ambiguity warning.
 Removing the shortcut from the menu action prevents conflict with keyPressEvent handlers that also use Qt.Key_Delete.
 Impact: The 'Ambiguous shortcut overload: Del' warning should be resolved.
 Delete functionality remains via key press in relevant views and via menu click.
 [2025-04-11 15:55:55] - Changed rectangle selection modifier from Shift to Alt.
 Rationale: Aligns with user request and avoids conflict with other multi-select behaviors.
 Impact: Users now use Alt+Drag to select multiple points with a rectangle.